Women charged in beating of Wisconsin state senator

 MADISON, Wis.
-(AP) - Prosecutors charged two Madison women Wednesday with attacking a Wisconsin state senator during a chaotic night of violence outside the state Capitol last month.
+(AP) - Prosecutors on Wednesday charged two women, including a high school social worker, with attacking a Wisconsin state senator during a chaotic night of violence outside the state Capitol last month.

 Kerida O’Reilly, 33, and Samantha Hamer, 26, were each charged with one count of being a party to substantial battery, a felony punishable by up to $10,000 in fines and three-and-a-half years in prison, online court records show.

 Both women were arrested Monday after they turned themselves in to police.
 They were scheduled to make initial court appearances on Wednesday afternoon.
-Online court records didn’t list an attorney for either of them.
+Online court records listed O’Reilly’s attorney as Nathan Otis.
+He didn’t immediately respond to a message seeking comment.
+The state public defender’s office was listed as Hamer’s attorney, but a spokesman said no attorney had been appointed for her yet.

-Investigators believe the women attacked Democrat Tim Carpenter during June 23 protest outside the state Capitol, one of a series of protests in downtown Madison that took place after the death of George Floyd in Minneapolis on Memorial Day.
+Investigators believe the women attacked Democrat Tim Carpenter during June 23 protest outside the state Capitol, one of a series of protests in downtown Madison that took place after the May 25 death of George Floyd in Minneapolis.

 The protest that night was sparked by the arrest of a Black man who shouted at downtown restaurant customers through a megaphone while carrying a baseball bat.
 Protesters also toppled two statues outside the Capitol and threw a Molotov cocktail into a government building.